 The Royal College of Anaesthetists (RCoA), the Faculty of Intensive Care Medicine (FICM) and the Faculty of Pain Medicine (FPM) seek to help employing authorities to attract the best available candidates and to ensure high quality posts.
-The support offered is described in this guidance, which should be used by employers when making appointments to consultant and Specialty and Associate Doctor (SAS) posts.
+The support offered is described in this guidance, which should be used by employers when making appointments to consultant, specialist doctor and SAS grade posts in anaesthesia, pain medicine or intensive care medicine.